Postdoctoral Psychology Residency Program

 Where are training and services provided?

 Community Health Center, Inc. delivers service in more than 200 locations across Connecticut.
-Behavioral health services are provided in 13 licensed clinics, more than 20 school based health centers, and 8 programs in domestic violence and homeless shelters.
+Integrated behavioral health services are provided in 11 licensed clinics, more than 30 school based health centers, and 8 programs in domestic violence and homeless shelters.
 The headquarters is located in Middletown, CT.
-Primary training locations include the Clinton, Middletown, Meriden, New Britain, Norwalk and Stamford sites, with some service delivery possible at other sites.
+Primary training locations include the Clinton, Middletown, Meriden, New Britain, New London, Norwalk and Stamford sites, with some service delivery possible at other sites.
 Through state-of-the-art teleconferencing technology, CHCI is able to provide face-to-face supervision to our residents and full-time access to the training director and supervisors.Return to the top

 THE RESIDENT EXPERIENCE